 - Identity Issues

-- Transgender assessments (to provide letters for hormone therapy and surgery)
+- Gender affirming psychotherapy (to provide letters for hormone therapy and surgery)

 - Sexual orientation and gender identity exploration